Kingston, Jamaica: Climate

-Kingston has a tropical climate, specifically a tropical wet-and-dry climate (Aw/As), that borders on a hot semi-arid climate (BSh). characterised by a wet season from May to November, which coincides with the hurricane season, and a dry season from December to April.
+Kingston has a tropical climate, specifically a tropical wet-and-dry climate (Aw/As), characterised by a wet season from May to November, which coincides with the hurricane season, and a dry season from December to April.
+On October 28, 2025, Hurricane Melissa hit the city as a category 5 hurricane.
 During the dry season, there is not much rainfall, however, cold and stationary fronts occur at this time, and often bring heavy showers, especially in March.
 Kingston is in the rain shadow of the Blue Mountains; therefore, little to none of the moisture carried by the Northeast Trade Winds falls over Kingston, causing Kingston to be very dry in comparison to Portland and Saint Mary on the windward side of the Blue Mountains.
 Kingston is on a coastal location, hence it comes under the influence of the sea, though dense urban development can negate this effect.
 In the 21st century, Kingston has experienced temperatures as high as 38.8 °C and as low as 13.4 °C. Between 1895 and 1990, the total average rainfall was recorded at 813 mm, the highest monthly average rainfall recorded in October at 177 mm, and the lowest monthly average rainfall recorded in March at 18 mm.
 Fog, hail, thunder and tornadoes are all extremely rare.